– What place does the Russian market take in the company’s operation?

 – How do you evaluate effectiveness of ELMA?

 – Yulia Kukankova: To evaluate the system’s effectiveness we use several factors and indicators.
 We consider key indicators of the system in general and of the service support, as well as how intuitive and adjustable the system is for our employees.
 It is important, that the personnel have good experience working with the system and consider it convenient, simple and flexible.
 Of course, the priority is correct data loading, operation speed and no errors in transactions.
 We also evaluate supporting processes – incident response time, knowledge base updates.

 – How do you develop the system within the company?

 – Yulia Kukankova: We see how prospective it is to use the platform.
 It will help the HR and other departments to achieve their goals.
 In our company, we involve in-house developers as well as contractors.
 At this point, we have completed a project for the commercial department and this is only the beginning.
 We receive initiatives on business process automation from other departments as well.

 – What advice can you give to those who think of business processes implementation in their company?

-– Yulia Kukankova: To those, who want to switch to process management we would recommend to implement the project systematically.
+– Yulia Kukankova: To those, who want to switch to process management we would recommend implementing the project systematically.
 First, define, how the company can benefit from implementing the system.
 Second, get the support of the top-managers and involved business units, since automating business processes is aimed at increasing the company’s performance.
 Third, audit the existing business process and identify which ones are critical for the organization, and which are not useful anymore.
 Regular auditing allows increasing effectiveness of all the processes.
 You also have to spot the most labor-consuming processes and describe their every step.
 This will help you find bottlenecks and correct process maps.
 Fourth, select a platform for implementing process management.
 Practice shows, that one of the success factors is using business process management tools.
 And finally, select the project team, which will implement process management in the company.